kingreza/theswiftbook/README.md

 To create an open-source book, about Swift!

 Swift is an ever-changing language and to be able to stay on top of these changes, we need a new way of writing content.
-I don’t think any one author can keep a whole book always up to date with new Swift content, so why not leverage the power of GitHub?
+I don't think any one author can keep a whole book always up to date with new Swift content, so why not leverage the power of GitHub?

 GitHub already gives us many of the tools that we need: